sybrew/the-seo-framework/readme.txt

 **This plugin goes further, behind the screens it:**

 * Prevents canonical errors with categories, pages, subdomains and Multisite Domain Mapping.
-* Disables 404 pages and empty categories from being indexed, even if they don't send a 404 response.
+* Discourages 404 pages and empty categories from being indexed, even if they don't send a 404 response.
 * Automatically notifies Google, Bing and Yandex on Post or Page update and deletion when sitemaps are enabled.

 = Generously personal =